kenjius01/JavaFx-Project/README.md

 # JavaFx-Project
-App review mobilphone simple use database and Jfoneix
+App simple about Review Mobile Phone use database and Jfoneix